 Everything will flow smoother from then on, dripping content at the necessary frequency to keep your users engaged.

 If you’ll be releasing special articles, tips, recipes, how-tos – whatever – have them prepared for at least a few months in advance.
 (The same applies to super-exclusive emails.)

 You also need to define pricing (if there will be any) at this stage.
 You might even create pricing plans for different membership levels where you list each level’s perks.

 When you have the material and the pricing, you’re ready to start with the first step in creating your membership website.

 3. Pick the right membership site platform/builder or WP plugin

 Picking the best software or plugin for your membership site is tedious.

 But that’s when we come into play.

-We thoroughly reviewed the greatest options if you use a membership website builder (scroll down).
+We thoroughly reviewed the greatest options for using a membership website builder (scroll down).

-But you can also check our list of the best-performing WordPress membership plugins, so you don’t need to research and compare on your own.
+But you can also check our list of the best-performing WordPress membership plugins, so you don’t need to research and compare independently.